thomknoe/INFO-5345/Lab 2/README.md

 ## Reflections

 The clock works convincingly as concept and provocation.
 The countdown builds genuine anticipation; the pour delivers the punchline.
-Stepper limitations taught us the value of absolute positioning (servo next time).
+Stepper limitations taught us the value of absolute positioning (use of a servo for next time).
 AI accelerated code but couldn’t see physical reality—debugging remained firmly human territory.
 Overall the piece succeeds at turning a daily resentment into shared absurd theater.